Drilon Cenaj

-Drilon Cenaj (born 12 September 1997) is a Kosovan professional footballer who plays as a midfielder for Prishtina.
+Drilon Cenaj (born 12 September 1997) is an Albanian professional footballer who plays as a midfielder for Kosovo Superleague club Feronikeli.

 Club career

-Early career
+Early career and Salernitana

 Cenaj is a product of youth team systems of the different Bosnian and Hungarian sides.
 On 15 September 2015, he signed with under-19 team of Chievo after agreeing to a multiyear deal.

-Salernitana

 On 2 August 2016, Cenaj signed his first professional contract with Serie B side Salernitana after agreeing to a one-year deal.
-Five days later, he was named as a Salernitana substitute for the first time in the second round of 2016–17 Coppa Italia against Benevento, but was an unused substitute in that match.
+Five days later, he was named as a Salernitana substitute for the first time in the 2016–17 Coppa Italia second round against Benevento, but was an unused substitute in that match.

 Velež Mostar

 On 10 March 2017, Cenaj joined First League of FBiH side Velež Mostar.
 On 8 April 2017, he made his debut in a 3–0 away defeat against Budućnost Banovići after being named in the starting line-up.